ahadb/modern-javascript/general-patterns/README.md

 let attr = true;
 ```

-iv.
+1.4.
 Never do this, always declare with `var`
 ```javascript
 foo = 100;
 ```

-v.
+1.5.
 Undeclared variables throw errors in strict mode
 ```javascript
 function foo() {
 	var a = 1;